Project Management for the Agentic Stakeholder

 I am not stretching the metaphor.
 The artifacts are doing the work the metaphor describes.

 Systems Prompt Engineering is not project management with a new name, and I want to be careful about that.
 PMI does not have the concept of an instruction system that governs a non-human participant; it does not have the concept of a context window or a system prompt or a reference chain or a feedback loop between an agent and the documents that shape its behavior.
 These are real additions, not relabelings.
-But the disciplines that PMI codified for managing complexity, communication, integration, schedule, cost, quality, risk, are the disciplines that hold the second stakeholder’s project together too.
+But the disciplines that PMI codified for managing complexity, communication, integration, schedule, cost, quality, and risk are the disciplines that hold the second stakeholder’s project together too.
 The curriculum was not wrong about what work needs to happen.
 It was incomplete about who the work would eventually need to happen for.

 There is something I find honest about that.
 Not many things in a working life turn out to fit together that cleanly, and I am wary of stories where the past lines up too neatly with the present.
 This one lines up because the underlying disciplines are general, not because I was clever about anticipating where the work would go.
 PMI codified what it takes to hold a complex project together with multiple stakeholders, evolving requirements, distributed information, finite resources, and recurring failure modes.
-Of course those disciplines transfer to a project where one of the stakeholders happens to be an agent… an AI agent to be precise.
+Of course those disciplines transfer to a project where one of the stakeholders happens to be an agent, an AI agent to be precise.
 The surprise is that I had to spend a year building the second half of the curriculum from scratch before I noticed which curriculum it was.

 I think the most accurate way to locate this work is to place it in a lineage.
 PMBOK and the PMP sit in a family of methodologies that exists to improve practitioner outcomes by providing shared structure: Scrum, the scientific method, the encyclopedia tradition, the whole history of bodies of knowledge that human beings build so that the next human does not have to start from zero.
 None of those methodologies do the work for the practitioner.
 They organize the work so the practitioner can do it well, communicate it faithfully, and hand it to someone else without losing what matters.
 Systems Prompt Engineering belongs in that family.
 It is a methodology in the same sense the PMBOK is a methodology, and it inherits the same obligation: to organize the work so the human stays in control of direction and the AI stays useful without running away with the delivery.